 Where can I get litter picking equipment?

-Although there are many different places you can get your litter picking equipment, this Litter Picker is perfect for sustained use and is used by a large number of local authorities already!
+Although there are many different places you can get your litter picking equipment, the litter picker pro is perfect for sustained use and is used by a large number of local authorities already!

 What other litter picking equipment will I need?